-- 1. Clean the plastic parts thoroughly to remove any remaining wax from the printing process.
+1. Clean the plastic parts thoroughly to remove any remaining wax from the printing process.
 This is essential to ensure good paint and glue adhesion.
 Cleaning can be by soaking in suitable solvent, such as isopropyl alcohol, assisted with a toothbrush.
 Further cleaning and/or sanding may be needed to produce an acceptable finish on the plastic parts.
-Great care will be required as the bodies are printed to the minimum possible material thickness. - 2.
-Check the fit of the underframe into the bottom of the body.
-If necessary, sand or file the edges so that it is a snug fit in the base of the body.
+Great care will be required as the bodies are printed to the minimum possible material thickness.

+2. Check the fit of the underframe into the bottom of the body.
+If necessary, sand or file the floor portion so that it is a snug fit in the base of the body.
+Take care to only file the raised upper portion which fits up inside the body - do not damage the flange which remains visible under the bottom of the sides.

-- 3. Next it is necessary to separate and fit the various brass detail parts to the body.
+3. Next it is necessary to separate and fit the various brass detail parts to the body.
 Firstly, the sheet of etched parts should be cleaned by soaking in vinegar for about five minutes, then rinsed thoroughly and dried.
-It is best to separate each part immediately before fitting, to minimise the risk of loss or damage.
+It is best to only separate each part immediately before fitting, to minimise the risk of loss or damage.
 Parts should preferably be separated by cutting the tabs with special snippers, or with a sharp hobby knife, pressing down on a firm surface such as wood or Masonite.
 Carefully trim or file off the remaining portions of the tabs.
-If it is desired to paint the insides of the six main wall bar pieces, then the inside surfaces could be painted before fitting (access will not be possible once the upper floor is fitted in place).
+If it is desired to paint the insides of the four main wall bar pieces, then the inside surfaces could be painted before fitting (access will not be possible once the upper floor is fitted in place).
 Test fit all parts before applying glue to ensure that they fit neatly and you have determined the correct location.
-If necessary, carefully file the brass parts to obtain a snug fit. - 4.
-First fit the two large side pieces to the inside of each of the body walls.
-Note the orientation the open end towards the side doors, the vertical post at the centre of the side wall.
-Push the top up against the roof line.
+If necessary, carefully file the brass parts to obtain a snug fit.

+4. First fit the two large side pieces to the insides of the body walls.
+Note the orientation - the open end towards the end away from the side doors.
+Push the top up against the roof line and the open end against the end wall.
 Ensure that the upright posts and spaces align with the printed body.
 When satisfied with the fit, apply a small amount of CN superglue to the members on the body, then locate the etched part and hold in place for 60 seconds while the glue cures.
 Hint: use the thicker, slower setting glues so that you have time to manoeuvre the part into place before the glue sets.

 5. Next fit the two end wall sets of bars.
-Fit the top up against the roof and ensure that the upright posts and spaces align with the printed body.
+Note that one side is a little shorter than the other, to fit beside the side wall bars which have already been fitted.
+Fit the top up against the roof and note that the sets of bars align with those on the side walls.
 When satisfied with the fit, apply CN superglue.

-6. Identify and fit the eight sets of bars which cover the holes in the side doors.
+6. Identify and fit the four sets of bars which cover the holes in the side doors.
 Note that they sit into a cut-out to give a flush face to the completed door.
 Glue in place when satisfied with the fit.